danielwestermann/ThePostgreSQLGame/Readme.md

 - The password for user postgres22 is the value of the Recheck Condition

 Hint: You might need to collect statistics manually to get the correct result.
-Hint: If you manually vacuum the table, you'll not get the correct result.
+If you manually vacuum the table, you'll not get the correct result.